 You may be wondering why in the world did we start a medical clinic in Haiti?
 Many assume it’s because Coby took the initiative.
 After all, we were in the process of adopting from there.
 But he didn’t.
 It found him.
 There’s much more to this story…and it’s worth your time to read on.

-There was this guy named Brent Rutland and his wife Becky who took their kids to Haiti last year over spring break.
-It just happened that their son Jordan was injured while playing soccer in this remote, rural village of Neply, Haiti.
+Brent Rutland and his wife Becky took their kids to Haiti last year over spring break.
+While playing soccer, their son Jordan suffered an injury in this remote, rural village of Neply, Haiti.
 They drove for hours around the island looking for medical help, only to discover that they were driving in vain.
 There is lil’ medical help available in this area.
 After arriving back home in Nashville, Brent felt like they should do more.
 They should do more to help and make a difference.

-Just a few weeks later, this sweet boy named Frantzsky became ill.
+Just a few weeks later, this sweet boy named Frantzky became ill.
 Really ill.
 He has special needs and is in the care of myLIFEspeaks.
-He was found in the village, malnourished and unloved.
-He was found by missionaries walking through the village one day, lying on a mattress outside his home.
-It is suspected he remained alive due to a caring sister who would slip him food now and then.
+Years prior, he was found in the village, malnourished and unloved, by missionaries walking through the village one day, lying on a mattress outside his home.
+Many suspect he remained alive due to a caring sister who would slip him food now and then.

 His smile is breathtaking.
 Incredibly precious and melts your heart within seconds.